ConyVidal/ConstanzaVidal/content/authors/admin/_index.md

 title: Constanza M. Vidal Bustamante
 ---

-I am a Ph.D. student in the Psychology department at Harvard University, under the supervision of Professor Randy Buckner.
-My current work uses smartphones and wearables for the extensive longitudinal assessment of adolescents' behavior and affect, with a focus on mental and physical health outcomes.
+I am a Ph.D. student in the Psychology department at Harvard University under the supervision of Professor Randy Buckner.
+My current work uses smartphones and wearables for the extensive longitudinal assessment of adolescents' affect and sleep, academic, and social behavior, with a focus on mental health outcomes.

 I grew up in Chile, and moved to the United States for college.
-Prior to starting my Ph.D., I worked in Harvard Professor Leah Somerville’s lab managing the Human Connectome Project in Development, a NIH-funded multimodal brain study aiming to chart age-related changes in neural network properties inin children, adolescents, and adults.
+Prior to starting my Ph.D., I worked in Harvard Professor Leah Somerville’s lab managing the Human Connectome Project in Development, a NIH-funded multimodal brain study aiming to chart age-related changes in neural network properties in children, adolescents, and adults.